brynj-digital/starter/README.md

 ### User login / logout paths
 The module allows the default user login / logout paths to be customised - useful for security on a Drupal site with no front-facing user roles.

+### Copy role permissions
+Allows a user role's permissions to by copied to another role, with the option of preserving any existing permissions in the destination role.

 ### Disable direct access of entities
 Many content types and taxonomy vocabulary terms should not be directly accessible, for example a banner content type that is used via an entry reference on another content type.
 This functionality allows entities with a specific path alias (configurable) - best set up via the pathauto module - to not be viewed directly (if attempted, a 404 response is generated).